-(regardless of your project type, choose "Script" or "VR/XR" as your project type to be able to upload a PDF.
-Judges will use the PDF alone to judge your entry.)
+(regardless of your project type, you can choose "Film" as your project type and submit the PDF as a separate file/attachment, or you can choose "Script" or "VR/XR" as your project type to be able to upload a PDF.
+Judges will use the PDF tojudge your entry.)

 1.)
 Cover Sheet—including project title, log line or 2 sentence abstract, and name/title/institution of applicant

 2.)
 2-page Condensed CV—including links to portfolio or previous works (please limit prior example works to a maximum of three)

 3.)
 Narrative Proposal (maximum 500 words) – Clearly describe your project.
 This should include a summary of the goals and intended outcomes of the project, the portion that this award is intended to fund (development, archival research, production costs, etc), and a clear articulation as to how your project will generate meaningful, concrete results within a reasonable timeframe.

 4.)
 Project Timeline –Provide a timeline for your total project, including what work will be accomplished during the award period.
 (One page maximum)